 Table of Contents

-- How Do Cat Shock Collars Work?
+- How Do They Work?

 - The Top 5 Cat E-Collars and Electric Shock Collars (Reviewed)

-- Best Invisible Fence for Cats (E-Collar and Transmitter) by PetSafe – PAWZ Away Pet Barrier
+- Top Pick – Best Invisible Fence for Cats (E-Collar and Transmitter) by PetSafe – PAWZ Away Pet Barrier

 - Runner Up If The First Is Out Of Stock – Petsafe Invisible Fence for Cats

-- Best Small Shock Collar for Training
+- Best Shock Collar for Training

-- Best Shock Collar to For Cats Meowing
+- Best Collar For Cats Meowing

 - How to Train a Cat on an Invisible Fence Using a Training Collar (E-Collar)

 Shock collars also known as electric collars or e-collars work by providing a beep, vibration, or static shock (electric shock via a micro electric current) either at the press of a button from a remote or when the shock collar crosses a boundary line set by a transmitter.
 When used properly they make a great training tool.
+(1)

-Each one comes with two parts, a receiver collar that applies one of three training forms (sound function, vibration or low voltage shock function) plus the remote or transmitter that sends an automatic or button-based signal.
-Most include the ability to fine tune the static shock level so you use the bare minimum needed to get the attention of your cat, small pets, or small dogs.
+Each one comes with two parts, a receiver collar that applies one of three training forms (sound function, vibration, or low voltage shock function) plus the remote or transmitter that sends an automatic or button-based signal.
+Most include the ability to fine-tune the static shock level so you use the bare minimum needed to get the attention of your cat, small pets, or small dogs.

 Note – Always set the collar to it’s minimum setting and increase the intensity level only enough to get your cat’s attention.
 That’s all you need for training.
 Never set it to the maximum level.
 It should never cause physical pain.
 We recommend testing it on yourself first.

-Electric shock training collars can be used as part of positive reinforcement training and negative reinforcement training to remove negative behaviors.
+Electric shock training collars can be used as part of positive and negative reinforcement training to remove negative behaviors.
 Both training methods work and both require the trainer to undergo some basic training before using these tools.

 Transmitters have a barrier range.
 When your cat comes to the edge of that range it triggers the receiver collar to send the sound, vibration, or electric shock.
-Use this to prevent your cat from leaving an area (e.g. your house) or from entering certain areas (e.g. forbidden rooms, counter tops).
+Use this to prevent your cat from leaving an area (e.g. your house) or from entering certain areas (e.g. forbidden rooms, countertops).

 Some transmitters, like the ones from PetSafe, allow you to adjust the barrier range.
 You can set it so it mimics the size of your house preventing your cat or small pets from going through dog doors.